 NOTE 3: The above potential requirement expresses the need for reporting by a third party to the 5GS and leaves it to downstream groups (in this case SA5) to work out the implications.

-[CPR 011] The 5G System should support the IEC 61850-9-3 [29] profile and IEEE Std C37.238-2017 [24].
+[CPR-011] The 5G System should support the IEC 61850-9-3 [29] profile and IEEE Std C37.238-2017 [24].

-[CPR 012] 5G system should support at least one of the two profiles for synchrophasor communications: IEC 61850-90-5:2012 [26], or IEEE Std C37.118.2-2011 [28].
+[CPR-012] 5G system should support at least one of the two profiles for synchrophasor communications: IEC 61850-90-5:2012 [26], or IEEE Std C37.118.2-2011 [28].

-[CPR 013] The 5G system should support the IEEE 802.1Q QoS profile as defined IEC 61850-90-5 [26].
+[CPR-013] The 5G system should support the IEEE 802.1Q QoS profile as defined IEC 61850-90-5 [26].

-[CPR 014] The 5G system shall support delivery of the same UE originated data in a resource-efficient manner in terms of bandwidth to UEs distributed over a large geographical area.
+[CPR-014] The 5G system shall support delivery of the same UE originated data in a resource-efficient manner in terms of bandwidth to UEs distributed over a large geographical area.

-[CPR 015] The 5G system shall allow a UE to request a communication service to send data to different groups of UEs at the same time.
+[CPR-015] The 5G system shall allow a UE to request a communication service to send data to different groups of UEs at the same time.

-[CPR 016] The 5G system shall allow a UE to request different QoS for the communication in each of those groups.
+[CPR-016] The 5G system shall allow a UE to request different QoS for the communication in each of those groups.

-[CPR 017]The 5G system shall provide a mechanism for an MNO, based on MNO policy, to automatically report to 3rd parties’ service degradations, communications loss and sustained connection loss in a specific geographic area (e.g. a cell sector, a cell or a group of cells.)
+[CPR-017] The 5G system shall provide a mechanism for an MNO, based on MNO policy, to automatically report to 3rd party' service degradations, communications loss and sustained connection loss in a specific geographic area (e.g. a cell sector, a cell or a group of cells.)
 These reports use a standard form.
 The specific values, thresholds and conditions upon which alarms occur could include e.g. the measured values for latency, data rate, availability, jitter, etc. for a UE, its location, and the time(s) in which the degradation occurred.

-[CPR 018] Subject to regulatory requirements and operator policy, the 5G system shall support a mechanism by which an MNO can identify the uninterruptable power supply status of the MNO’s infrastructure, specifying which physical regions would be affected in terms of physical topology, as this information will facilitate energy system recovery operations
+[CPR-018] Subject to regulatory requirements and operator policy, the 5G system shall support a mechanism by which an MNO can identify the uninterruptable power supply status of the MNO's infrastructure, specifying which physical regions would be affected in terms of physical topology, as this information will facilitate energy system recovery operations

 7.2 Consolidated potential KPIs